 World AIDS Day

 December 1 is World AIDS Day.
-Currently the disease affects millions of people worldwide.
+Currently, the disease affects millions of people worldwide.
 HIV, the virus that can cause AIDS, continues to pose serious challenges.
-In 2015, an estimated 36.7 million people were living with HIV (including 1.8 million children) around the world.
-In the same year, 1.1 million people died of AIDS-related illnesses.
+In 2016, an estimated 36.7 million people were living with HIV (including 1.8 million children) around the world.
+In the same year, an estimated 1 million people died of AIDS-related illnesses.

 The capacity of an antibody to block a wide range of strains is crucial, as HIV has an ability to rapidly respond to the body’s immune defences.
 This is the first time such a capability has been discovered in an antibody and scientists are hopeful that it could form the basis of a new HIV vaccine.

 An antibody is a protein produced by the immune system in response to harmful pathogens like bacteria and viruses.
 Researchers at the US National Institute of Health found that the antibody outperformed trials of previous antibodies.
 “The discovery and characterisation of this antibody with exceptional breadth and potency against HIV provides an important new lead for the development of strategies to prevent and treat HIV infection, “said Anthony S Fauci from the US National Institute of Allergy and Infectious Diseases.